(Corrects name of investor in final paragraph of story published July 31.)

 Spotify also added 1 million paying customers who get ad- free music accessible on computers and mobile devices, Ken Parks, chief content officer, said today at a conference in London.
 The company provided details of his remarks.

-Spotify is adding new markets, including Germany, and features such as incorporating the service on Facebook Inc. (FB) and other social networks to build subscribers.
-The company released an application for Apple Inc. (AAPL)’s iPad in May and one for Google Inc. (GOOG)’s Android operating system last month.
+Spotify is adding new markets, including Germany, and features such as incorporating the service on Facebook Inc. (FB:US) and other social networks to build subscribers.
+The company released an application for Apple Inc. (AAPL:US)’s iPad in May and one for Google Inc. (GOOG:US)’s Android operating system last month.